odinuv/web/en/apv/walkthrough/javascript/index.md

 {% include /en/apv/walkthrough/javascript/prevent-nav-a.html %}
 {% endhighlight %}

+The principle is to replace URL in `href` attribute by javascript function call which displays popup window with confirmation.
+If the user confirms action, the browser is redirected using JavaScript.

 Example above is a bit shorter in HTML code than following one which shows how to prevent `<form>` from submitting.
+In this example we work with `onsubmit` event, which can be stopped by returning `false` from event handler.

 {% highlight html %}
 {% include /en/apv/walkthrough/javascript/prevent-nav-form.html %}
 {% endhighlight %}

 Notice that you have to pass that true/false value from called `confirmForm()` function using return keyword in `onsubmit` attribute.
-That attribute itself is a body of event handler function and has to return true or false to approve or cancel from subscription.
+That attribute itself is a body of event handler function and has to return `true` or `false` to approve or cancel from subscription.

 ### Task -- add confirm dialog to your delete person function
 Use ordinary approach with JavaScript code placed inside a template.
-Carefully select where to place `<script>` tag -- remember that `{foreach ...}` duplicates all source inside of it and you do not want multiple `<script>` tags with same function in your markup.
+Carefully select where to place `<script>` tag -- remember that `{foreach ...}` duplicates all source inside of it and you do not want multiple `<script>` tags with same function declaration in your markup.
 Try to pass person name into confirm message.
 You can try to use both approaches (`href="javascript:..."` and `onsubmit="return ..."` -- for the first one you should adjust delete script to accept data passed by GET method).

 {: .solution}
 {% highlight html %}